e271828e/Flight.jl/docs/notes/design/framework_decisions.md

   hazard.
 - *Bundled wrench/mass/momentum contribution structs:* ragged contributors →
   identity-element noise.
+- *Annotation (from §6.2's inline treatment, migrated at the P3.2 rewrite, 2026-08-15):* the raggedness census behind that rejection — aero has wrench but no mass, fuel the reverse, only `pwp` has angular momentum; a bundle forces zero-filled identity noise through every port, the "silently sum nothing" hazard in a new coat.

 ### D-038 — Snapshot and log: derived trajectory, primary trace header